maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

    ```

 The CLI enables interactive exploration of your transit data, making it easy to try different queries and immediately see results.
 Let's explore some useful query patterns.

+> **Note**: The Ignite CLI provides an SQL interface similar to tools like MySQL or PostgreSQL clients.
+You can run standard SQL queries, view results in a tabular format, and explore your data interactively.
+This is particularly useful for ad-hoc analysis and debugging.

+> **Checkpoint #1**: Before proceeding, make sure you've:
+>
+> - Started the Ignite CLI tool
+> - Connected to your Ignite node successfully
+> - Entered SQL mode
+> - Run a simple query to verify connectivity

 ## Query: Finding Vehicles on a Specific Route